equipacloud4/TO-DO-app/README.md

         You can see it on http://localhost:27017/

 BACKEND:
- - Open a new terminal, go to the Backtend directory and enter these:
+ - In your comand line go to the Backtend directory and enter these:
    - npm install
    - npm start